-The story of the discovery of the Word in the hidden vault that forms the basis of the Royal Arch exaltation ceremony evolved from a fifth-century account that appeared between 425 and 433CE by a Greek writer called Philostorgius in his $Exx\lambda\eta\sigma\mu\sigma\sigma\tau ix\eta$ $i\sigma\tau\sigma\rho\mu\alpha$ ['Ecclesiastical History'].7 It tells of the discovery of a cave under the Temple of Solomon when labourers employed by the Roman Emperor Julian were preparing the ground to build the famous temple for the third time.
+The story of the discovery of the Word in the hidden vault that forms the basis of the Royal Arch exaltation ceremony evolved from a fifth-century account that appeared between 425 and 433CE by a Greek writer called Philostorgius in his Ἐκκλησιαστική ἱστορία ['Ecclesiastical History'].
+It tells of the discovery of a cave under the Temple of Solomon when labourers employed by the Roman Emperor Julian were preparing the ground to build the famous temple for the third time.
 In the cave they discover a copy of St John's Gospel placed on the top of a pillar.
 Although usually referred to as a legend, it is perfectly possible that Philostorgius was reporting historical fact and the workers had discovered an early Christian secret place of worship.
 The original is lost, but the ninth-century historian Photius found a copy in a library in Constantinople and wrote an epitome of it:

 BOOK VII, CHAP.
 14. When Julian bade the city of Jerusalem to be rebuilt in order to refute openly the predictions of our Lord concerning it, he brought about exactly the opposite of what he intended.
-For his work was checked by many other prodigies from heaven; and especially, during the preparation of the foundations, one of the stones which was placed at the lowest part of the base, suddenly started from its
+For his work was checked by many other prodi-

-5 In the nineteenth century the Duke of Sussex in his attempt to lessen the Christian elements in the rituals, replaced the two saints John with Moses and Solomon as the two Grand Parallels of Freemasonry.
+^{6.} In the nineteenth century the Duke of Sussex in his attempt to lessen the Christian elements in the rituals, replaced the two saints John with Moses and Solomon as the two Grand Parallels of Freemasonry.

-6 A copy signed by Desaguliers was sold on eBay in February, 2013.
+^{7.} A copy signed by Desaguliers was sold on eBay in February, 2013.

-7 E. Walford (trans.)
+^{8.} E. Walford (trans.)
 Epitome of the Ecclesiastical History of Philostorgius, compiled by Photius, Patriarch of Constantinople (London: Henry G. Bohn, 1855), Chapter VII, Book 14.

-place and opened the door of a certain cave hollowed out in the rock.
+gies from heaven; and especially, during the preparation of the foundations, one of the stones which was placed at the lowest part of the base, suddenly started from its place and opened the door of a certain cave hollowed out in the rock.
 Owing to its depth, it was difficult to see what was within this cave; so persons were appointed to investigate the matter, who, being anxious to find out the truth, let down one of their workmen by means of a rope.
 On being lowered down he found stagnant water reaching up to his knees; and, having gone round the place and felt the walls on every side, he found the cave to be a perfect square.
 Then, in his return, as he stood near about the middle, he struck his foot against a column which stood rising slightly above the water.
 As soon as he touched this pillar, he found lying upon it a book wrapped up in a very fine and thin linen cloth; and as soon as he had lifted it up just as he had found it, he gave a signal to his companions to draw him up again.
 As soon as he regained the light, he showed them the book, which struck them all with astonishment, especially because it appeared so new and fresh, considering the place where it had been found.
 This book, which appeared such a mighty prodigy in the eyes of both heathens and Jews, as soon as it was opened showed the following words in large letters: 'In the beginning was the Word, and the Word was with God, and the Word was God.'
-In fact, the volume contained that entire Gospel which had been declared by the divine tongue of the (beloved) disciple and the Virgin.8
+In fact, the volume contained that entire Gospel which had been declared by the divine tongue of the (beloved) disciple and the Virgin.9